 You have been buying everything you can and now have 10 houses in various states of repair and four under contract.
-Then, you just found out your husband has been sleeping with his college girlfriend.
+Everything is seemingly going well until you find out your husband has been sleeping with his college girlfriend.
 He wants out of the marriage.
 Ironically enough, Tarek and Christina also filed for divorce in 2017 and it was finalized in 2018.
 What happens to the house flipping business?

-When a married couple engaged in a joint business venture divorce, the process of distributing assets and debts can be much more complicated than in the average split.
-Here are some questions you will have to answer:
+When a married couple divorce while engaged in a joint business venture, the process of distributing assets and debts can be much more complicated than in the average marital split.
+Here are some factors you will have to consider.

-Obviously the issues raised above merely scratch the surface of the concerns you should have and the decisions you will need to make.
+Obviously, the issues raised above merely scratch the surface of the concerns you should have and the decisions you will need to make.
 There are hundreds of family law practitioners in the Valley, but some are better situated than others to tackle complex business issues in a divorce.
 If you own a business and are considering divorce, you should not flip open the phone book and call the first attorney you see.
 Your first step should be to call around, ask questions, and find counsel who understands your business, your strategy, and your goals.
 For more information on community business assets and how they are distributed, click here.